JornLotsch/umap_cluster_analysis/README.md

 - `target`: Vector or factor of true class labels.
 - `labels`: (Optional) Row labels for plotting and output (e.g., sample IDs).
 - `output_dir`: (Optional) Directory to save SVG/PNG plots and QC outputs.
+- `n_neighbors`: *(Optional, default = 15)* Integer; the size of the local neighborhood used by UMAP for manifold approximation.
+Adjust to control the local/global structure captured in the projection.

 ---